 - All contracted events scheduled during periods affected by “no gathering” or “limited gathering” orders issued by the Governor’s Office will be cancelled under Term 6 of our agreement or rescheduled to a new date as described above.

 - Starting immediately, we’re no longer allowing guests or venue staff to approach us behind our sound table during events.
+Depending on your venue layout, we may also require the use of an exterior tented sound location as our primary setup location and sound control point.
+(If this is required, we would provide the necessary equipment and additional setup logistical support.)
 In loud environments (like right next to our speakers during a wedding), people usually need to yell in close physical proximity to be heard over the noise.
 To prevent this type of close contact, we’ll be utilizing a physical barrier screen in front of our sound tables to keep guests in front of our table.
 As always, we’ll provide a method of communication for requests or messages that need to get passed to us.
 We will discuss this in more detail with you before your wedding date.
 If you plan to hold your wedding before large gatherings can safely be held, please be prepared to make accommodations for us up to and including physically-removed or remote service.
 We’re also encouraging our 2020 clients to consider hosting their events outside, in open air.

 - Starting immediately, we’re asking for access to event venues as far in advance of start time as possible to ensure that we can avoid unnecessary contact with guests and venue staff during our setup process.